-- Chris Meyers presents four conditions (P1, P2, P3, and P4) that seem to justify the morality of sweatshops.
-Put these four conditions into your own words and explain why sweatshops may satisfy them. - 2.
-Meyers presents Jason's entrepreneurial enterprise: The Desert Rescue Service.
-Why might Meyers believe that Jason is not a rapist?
-Why do Jason's actions satisfy P1-P4?
-Even so, what is Meyers' argument to show that Jason's actions are nevertheless immoral and exploitative? - 3.
-Meyers repeatedly says that he is not making an argument by analogy.
-If so, what does his example of Jason have to do with sweatshops?
-In particular, why does this example suggest that they exploit their workers?
+- 1. Chris Meyers presents four conditions (P1, P2, P3, and P4) that seem to justify the morality of sweatshops. - What are these four conditions?
+Why might sweatshops seem to satisfy them all?
+(Hint: this should all be extremely familiar from our discussion of Ian Maitland's defense of sweatshops.) - 2.
+Meyers examples revolve primarily around a hypothetical person named Jason and his entrepreneurial enterprise, The Desert Rescue Service. - Why do Jason's interactions with his "customers" (like Carole) seem to satisfy P1-P4?
+Even so, what is Meyers' argument that Jason's actions are nevertheless immoral and exploitative? - 3.
+Meyers repeatedly says that his use of the example about Jason is not an argument by analogy.

+If this is true, what does Meyers' example of Jason have to do with sweatshops?
+In particular, how is this example supposed to show that sweatshops exploit their workers?